basicworld/sitedownloader/README.md

 - debug: ssl warning
 - add function for zhihu.com: save png in <link>
 - add command `-s`: use `-s` to save top 20 sub urls
+- add log function: now you can check `sitelog.txt` for error info